Willysammy/Willysammy/README.md

-- 👋 Hi, I’m @Willysammy
+- 👋 Hi, I’m Samuel
-- 👀 I’m interested in learning
+- 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning C-programming
+- 🌱 I’m currently learning C-programming language
-- 💞️ I’m looking to collaborate on Machine learning, software development
+- 💞️ I’m looking to collaborate on projects revolving around software engineering.

 <!---
 Willysammy/Willysammy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.